HemanthA0921/Ecommerce-React/README.md

 ```
 2. Open your terminal and navigate to the cloned directory.

-3. Install Node.js modules for both the client and server:
+3. Install `node modules` for both the client and server:
 ```bash
 cd client
 npm install